-The Group's cash management policy is to invest surplus funds at the best available rate received from the Australia and New Zealand Bank Group Limited.
+The Group's cash management policy is to invest surplus funds at the best available rate received from Westpac Banking Corporation.

 Set out below is a sensitivity analysis of the financial implications of interest rate risk exposure as at the end of the financial year.
 If interest rates had moved, with all other variables constant, profit after tax and equity would have been: